LegendDuoKeeper/Pokermon-Ext/README.md

   - Potentially rework Shaymins, Lilligant-Hisui, Cutiefly/Ribombee, and Lycanroc-Day after getting more outside feedback

+  - Potentially rework Honey to give a semi-random tag, likely including Uncommon, Rare, Stage 1, Safari, Shiny, and maybe more

   - Request and/or implement a way to prevent certain jokers from being called by pokeball items (Diancie, Shaymin-Sky Forme)

   - Get Tekky to make similarly long-winded writeups for his jokers